AshGovender/DS/README.md

 My job was to utilize my chemical engineering knowledge and determine if the tank losses were significantly impacting the stock take shortages.
 I calculated losses through the solvent tanks using python to carry out the calculations.

 ## Data sources
 Plant data such as tank dimensions, thicknesses and design factors were obtained from the maintenance department.
-Other unknown coeffiecients and factors were estimated using theoretical data obtained online and engineering judegment played a big role.
+Other unknown coeffiecients and factors were estimated using theoretical data obtained online and engineering judgement played a big role.

 ## Results
 The caculations showed negligible losses of solvent from the tanks, hence we could rule this out as a potential issue for the solvent losses.
 After re-looking at the process we found that losses were attributed to calibration issues during PLC loading of solvent.